jerickjoe111/launch-school/JS229/02_execution_context.md

 #### `bind()`

-The `bind()` method permanently binds a function to an object, thus making this object the explicit execution context of that function.
+The `bind()` method permanently binds a function to an object, thus making that object the persisting execution context of that function.
 When we invoke this method on a function and pass an object as argument, it returns a new function, without performing any modifications to the original, caller function; in every future invocation of the new function, it will be invoked as if it was a method of the object we passed as the first argument to `bind()`.
 Any other arguments we pass to the new function will work as if we passed them to the original function.
 In addition, calling `bind()` does not invoke the original function.

+`bind` also has a special characteristic: it can also perform partial application; any extra arguments passed to `bind()` after the first one (the explicit context) will be permanently bound to the new function as well.

 ```js
 function func(y,z) {